msaif2920/SABRE-PROTOTYPE/README.md

 •	Choose yes

 •	Let the program build.
-Wait for it state build.
 Check if Gradle build finished at the bottom

 •	Hit run and run the app